weyoss/redis-smq/docs/message-exchanges.md

 From then, the producer **directly** publishes the message to the matched queues.

 When a message is published to multiple queues, for each queue a new message is created with the same properties as the base message but with a new ID.

-For a given message exchange, all messages that were created and published to multiple queues have the same `exchange tag`.
+For a given message exchange, all messages that were created and published to multiple queues have the same `Exchange Tag`.

-An `exchange tag` is a unique string property that identifies an exchange instance and, it is used to keep track of published messages originating from the same exchange instance.
+An `Exchange tag` is a unique string property that is used to keep track of all messages that was published to the list of matched queues at the time when published a message.

 Out-of-box RedisSMQ offers 3 exchange types.